ermites-io/passwd/README.md

 # How to Use the package

+## About Hashing Profiles
+It is an attempt to dimension crypto parameters to common use cases (interactive/web auth/blabla) vs file storage

+- Default  : ~interactive.
+- Paranoid : file storage.

+Custom profiles allow a user to define its own hashing parameters if those default don't fit.

 ## Public vs Masked parameters

 Commonly password hashing includes hashing parameters in order to provide interoperability.